-On June 6, 2018, the Canton Community Health Fund (CCHF) awarded nearly $29,000 to projects that promote the health
+On June 5, 2019, the Canton Community Health Fund (CCHF) awarded $28,500 to projects that promote the health

-This year’s thirteen recipients represent initiatives that benefit everyone from Canton’s youth to seniors with grants ranging from $500 – $5,000.
-“We’re so pleased to be able to support so many worthy efforts in our town,” says Lynn Miner, Chair of CCHF.
+This year’s seventeen recipients, including 7 classrooms at Cherry Brook Primary School, represent initiatives that benefit everyone from Canton’s youth to seniors with grants ranging from $300 – $4,000.
+“We are so pleased to be able to continue this wonderful tradition of support for so many worthy efforts in our town,” says Ann Bryan, Chair of CCHF.

-The Canton High School Substance Free Graduation party, Focus on Canton and the SpiritHorse Therapeutic Riding Center all received grants.
+The Canton High School Substance Free Graduation party and the SpiritHorse Therapeutic Riding Center also received grants.

-The four Canton seniors pursuing an education in a health-related field who were awarded the Dr. Diters Scholarship are Jane Frawley, Christina Gorbenko, Anna Poleyestaw and Connor Treadwell.
+The four Canton seniors pursuing an education in a health-related field who were awarded the Dr. Diters Scholarship are Madeline Archangelo, Rachel Ausere, Sydney Perks and Angela Todd.
 The scholarship was named after Dr. Diters, a beloved family physician who practiced medicine in Canton for many years.

 CCHF is a private, nonprofit foundation run by an all-volunteer board of Canton residents.
 Founded over 50 years ago, CCHF’s original funds came from generous donations from Canton residents to the Canton VNA.
 When that organization merged with McLean in 1997, a fund was established to ensure those donations stayed in Canton to benefit Canton residents.